Expat Essentials

 Your odds of contracting Lyme Disease come down to the increasing percentage of ticks in your area that have the bacterium.

-I think I was bitten when I took our dog Sebastian on a walk along a overgrown path along a water feature outside our rural village.
-It was one of the rare warm days we’ve had, so I was out walking through the weeds in shorts.
+I think I was bitten when I took our dog Sebastian on a walk along an overgrown path along a water feature outside our rural village.
+It was one of the rare warm days we’d had that spring, so I was out walking through the weeds in shorts.
 Well, walking through the tick-infested weeds.

 Dumb.